Updated: May 10, 2024.

 Can I see northern lights with the naked eye?

-If the aurora has a lot of movement or is very active and you give your eyes several minutes of darkness to acclimate, you can see shimmering and movement of light pillars, almost like someone shining a large spotlight into the sky.
+You are most likely not going to see with the naked eye what you see in aurora photos unless you’re witnessing a significant geomagnetic storm.
+Large storms can create very visible pillars of moving light to the naked eye, almost like shimmering spotlights.
+It’s not uncommon to see tones of green and red during active storms if you give your eyes several minutes of darkness to acclimate.
 You’ll think your eyes are playing tricks on you and you won’t quite believe what you’re seeing.
 Even if you can’t see colors, the experience is fantastic!

 Will I see colors?